-- Improve communication and facilitate the work of the organisers and the media through UTMB LIVE and complete tracking.
+- Improve communication and facilitate the work of the organizers and the media through UTMB® LIVE and complete tracking.

 - Improve safety and reliability: knowing the runners’ flows and knowing where the sweepers are during the race, as well as before the race, are fundamental decision aids.

 - Facilitate forecasting: we can predict where the runners will be 1, 2, or x hours later.
-This is fundamental if we correlate this data with weather monitoring, supply on aid stations or any other unforeseen element.
+This is really useful when combined with weather monitoring data or aid station supply levels.

-8. Ultratrail has boomed over the past few years.
+8. Ultra running has become very popular in the past few years.
 Where do you think the sport is headed in the next 10 years?

 Ten years ago, we never imagined we would be here, so it's hard to predict where we will be in ten years...trail running is a young sport!